niskanej/pdsnd_github/README.md

 Udacity Bike Share Project

 ### Description
-Analize bike share data from New York, Chicago, and Washington us a python script
+Analize bike share data from New York, Chicago, and Washington using a python script.

 ### Files used
 bike_share.py